-Optimize your Universal Windows Platform (UWP) app design for touch input and get basic mouse support by default.
+Optimize your Windows app design for touch input and get basic mouse support by default.

 Mouse input is best suited for user interactions that require precision when pointing and clicking.
 This inherent precision is naturally supported by the UI of Windows, which is optimized for the imprecise nature of touch.

 Where mouse and touch input diverge is the ability for touch to more closely emulate the direct manipulation of UI elements through physical gestures performed directly on those objects (such as swiping, sliding, dragging, rotating, and so on).
 Manipulations with a mouse typically require some other UI affordance, such as the use of handles to resize or rotate an object.